Light, tangy and creamy, this Greek yogurt frosting with cream cheese and maple syrup is perfect for topping cakes and cupcakes, or as a fruit dip.

-Why frosting with Greek yogurt?
+Why make frosting with Greek yogurt?

 - cream cheese